patbarry/exegesis/welcome.md

 In the age of rapid information exchange, the *slow* art of exegesis has been somewhat lost.
 We often find ourselves reacting rather than responding, shouting rather than conversing.

 When we're thinking together, we're growing together.
 That's the central idea of this kind of [[exegesis]].
+There's always more to say!

 [[Test link]]